-Protect your Pixel XL with one of these tempting cases
+Protect your Google phone with one of the best Pixel XL cases

 Olixar Ultra-Thin Gel Case ($7.50)

-This case is as basic as they come.
+This is one of the most basic Pixel XL cases we’ve seen.
 It’s a thin, transparent layer that’s really flexible.
 It has openings for all your Pixel XL’s features and functions and very slim button covers.
 There’s a slight lip around the front to help protect the screen.
 It should guard against scuffs and scratches, without cramping your phone’s style too much, but it’s not going to offer real drop protection.

 Buy one now from: